James-Jagielski/cpu_architectures/README.md

 This contains RISCV processor designs extending from my undergraduate class designs

 # Testing with Icarus Verilog - not ran with all blocks.
-I found verilator to interface better
+I found vivado to interface better
 1. Compile the design
 Use Icarus Verilog to compile your SystemVerilog files: